alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 8. Enter your mobile phone number to enable password recovery
 9. Click "Done" to finish

-After completing the process you can close your browser
+After completing the process you can close your browser.

 #### Top tips regarding MFA